worthyag/SixLove/finalReport.md

 ### 3.3.4 Goals Accomplished

-- The SixLove app will be evaluated against it's initial aims and objectives (and requirements).
-- It will be decided whether or not SixLove delivered the planned functionality (or how much of its functionality has been completed).
+For this evaluation metric, the SixLove app will be evaluated against it's initial aims and objectives (and requirements).
+It will be decided whether or not SixLove delivered the planned functionality (or how much of its functionality has been completed). **Figures 31** and **32** display the table that will be filled in to evaluation the project.

   <img title="" src="./images/aims-evaluation.png" alt="" data-align="center">